Marcus-UK/CV/README.md

  *Hotel Receptionist and Assistant Manager* (03/2014 to 09/2015)

 - Managed the hotel’s reception and housekeeping teams.
-This involved training, rota management and ensuring that all employees    --maintained high standards in their work.
+This involved training, rota management and ensuring that all employees     maintained high standards in their work.
 - Provided professional and friendly service to all hotel guests.
 - Ensured that all correspondence from guests and suppliers was replied to in a timely manner.
 - Took responsibility for accurately recording and banking all hotel takings.